Tonight's Dancing On Ice line up and music revealed

 Here are tonight's Dancing On Ice 2020 line up of contestants and the music they'll be skating to.

-Dancing On Ice continues with its brand new series this weekend, as all of the remaining celebrities skate together once more.
+Dancing On Ice continues with its brand new series this evening, as all of the remaining celebrities skate together once more.

 Legendary skating duo Jayne Torvill and Christopher Dean will be reunited with original hosts Phillip Schofield and Holly Willoughby on the show that sees celebrity skaters take to the ice in a bid to dance and dazzle their way to glory.

-Torvill and Dean will both sit on a revamped ice panel alongside choreographer extraordinare Ashley Banjo and new judge John Barrowman.
+Torvill and Dean will both sit on the ice panel alongside Ashley Banjo and John Barrowman.

-Last weekend saw footballer Kevin Kilbane become the latest celeb to be eliminated and another star will head home this Sunday.

 Lisa George and Tom Naylor

-Hot Honey Rag - Chicago Orchestra - Buy/Stream via - Amazon Music - iTunes/Apple Music
+La Vie En Rose - Louis Armstrong - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Ben Hanlin and Carlotta Edwards

-Little Talks - Of Monsters and Men - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Summer Holiday - Cliff Richard, The Shadows - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Joe Swash and Alex Murphy

-Boogie Wonderland - Earth, Wind & Fire, The Emotions - Buy/Stream via - Amazon Music - iTunes/Apple Music
+Candy - Robbie Williams - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Libby Clegg MBE and Mark Hanretty

-Fever - Michael Buble - Buy/Stream via - Amazon Music - iTunes/Apple Music
+A Thousand Miles - Vanessa Carlton - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Perri Kiely and Vanessa Bauer

-Johnny B. Goode - Chuck Berry - Buy/Stream via - Amazon Music - iTunes/Apple Music
+The Rockafeller Skank - Fatboy Slim - Buy/Stream via - Amazon Music - iTunes/Apple Music

 Maura Higgins and Alexander Demetriou

-Don't Let Me Be Misunderstood - Santa Esmeralda - Buy/Stream via - Amazon Music - iTunes/Apple Music
+The Boy Does Nothing - Alesha Dixon - Buy/Stream via - Amazon Music - iTunes/Apple Music

-* Due to injury, Alex will again replace Joe's pro partner Alexandra Schauman for this week's performance.

 At the end of each routine the judges will award their marks and scores out of 10 before viewers can vote for their favourite.